Avoid the madness with these practical tips on how to run errands with kids. Get things done and even enjoy your time together!

 How to run errands with kids and not go crazy

-1. Go when your kids are well-rested, fed and clean
+1. Go when your kids are well-rested, fed, and clean

-2. Do just one errand
+2. Do one errand at a time

-Once your kids are well-rested, fed and clean, your next go-to move is to pick just one errand to run.
+Once your kids are well-rested, fed and clean, your next go-to move is to pick only one errand to run.
 Don’t do too much or this will exhaust both you and your kids.
 It’s even better to go to one place and spend a long time there than to go to too many in the same amount of time.